matthewfritz/laravel-cms-scaffolding/README.md

 * `pages`
 * `revisions`

+Run the migrations with the following command:

+`php artisan migrate`

-### Development Data
+### Database Data

-There is also seeder data for every table that sets-up two example sites along with the relevant revisions, pages, and themes.
+You can run the database seeders with the following command:

+`php artisan db:seed`

+This will give you data for all of the tables in the system and you get two sites fully-bootstrapped.

 ## Debugging